Conan the Barbarian (2011 film)

 Conan the Barbarian is a 2011 American sword and sorcery film based on the character of the same name created by Robert E. Howard.
-The film is a new interpretation of the Conan myth and is not related to the films featuring Arnold Schwarzenegger.
+This film is a new interpretation of the Conan myth and is not related to the films featuring Arnold Schwarzenegger.
 It stars Jason Momoa in the title role, alongside Rachel Nichols, Rose McGowan, Stephen Lang, Ron Perlman, and Bob Sapp, with Marcus Nispel directing.
 Morgan Freeman narrates the film.

 The film had spent several years in development at Warner Bros. before the rights were shifted to Nu Image/Millennium Films in 2007, with a clause wishing for immediate start on production.
 Lionsgate and Sony Pictures entered negotiations for distribution, with the film seeing many directors, prominently Brett Ratner, before settling on Nispel in 2009 and subsequently bringing together a cast and crew.
 Filming began on March 15, 2010, and concluded June 5, 2010.
 The film was first released on August 17, 2011, in four countries, Belgium, France, Iceland, and the Philippines, prior to the North American release on August 19.
-The film was a box office bomb and received generally negative reviews.